Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Processing

-Signal path Input stage, sidechain HPF, detector, VCA-style gain reduction, parallel mix, output stage
+Signal path Input stage, global sidechain HPF, band split (LO/MID/HI), per-band VCA-style gain reduction and makeup, recombine, parallel mix, output stage

 Detector Hardware-inspired S-curve, hard-knee response